MayCooper/Supervised-Learning-House-Price-Prediction-Optimized-OLS/README.md

 ---

----

-## Final Thoughts

-This project showcases how statistical data mining can be used to uncover actionable insights from real-world datasets.
-The housing market, influenced by both tangible features (like square footage) and contextual factors (like location), offers a rich domain for predictive modeling.

-By leveraging rigorous EDA, optimized modeling, and validation strategies, this project not only demonstrates strong predictive accuracy but also yields meaningful recommendations for various stakeholders in the housing ecosystem.

----

-## Conclusion

-This project successfully built and optimized a linear regression model to predict housing prices with high accuracy and interpretability.
-It identifies actionable patterns in the housing market and offers data-backed strategies for real estate professionals and investors.
-The model balances complexity and precision, serving as a valuable tool for real-world decision-making.

----

 ## Extended Exploratory Data Analysis (EDA)

 Understanding the dataset was a critical early step.
 The distribution and relationships between variables were explored using both statistical summaries and visual techniques.